siddhartha-gadgil/DeptWeb/_seminars/belton.md

 title: A quantitative form of Schoenberg's theorem in fixed dimension (Joint work with D. Guillot, A. Khare and M. Putinar)
 ---

-Abstract : The Hadamard product of two matrices is formed by multiplying corresponding entries, and the Schur product theorem states that this operation preserves positive semidefiniteness.
+The Hadamard product of two matrices is formed by multiplying corresponding entries, and the Schur product theorem states that this operation preserves positive semidefiniteness.